1827 Connecticut gubernatorial election

 The 1827 Connecticut gubernatorial election was held on April 12, 1827.
-Former congressman, speaker and Democratic-Republican candidate Gideon Tomlinson defeated incumbent governor and Democratic-Republican candidate Oliver Wolcott Jr., winning with 56.71% of the vote.
+Former congressman, speaker and Democratic-Republican candidate Gideon Tomlinson defeated incumbent governor and Toleration Party candidate Oliver Wolcott Jr., winning with 56.71% of the vote.

 The Democratic-Republicans in Connecticut had grown tired of governor Wolcott, and wished to replace him.
 They nominated Tomlinson instead, and Tomlinson fended off a challenge from Wolcott and his supporters.